Important RMD Information for Those Who Turned 70 ½ in 2019

 - You may distribute cash or in-kind assets.
 For instance, if your account holds cash-producing assets like peer-to-peer loans, you can draw from your cash balance to satisfy the RMD.
 If, on the other hand, your account holds precious metals, you could elect to distribute the physical metals themselves.
 Any asset can be distributed in kind, but individual precious metals items tend to bear lower values than loans, real estate, etc., and thus may align better with your RMD needs.

 - Although you have until April 1, 2020 to take your first RMD, the December 31 deadline will apply to all RMDs thereafter.
 Furthermore, a first-time 2019 RMD taken in 2020 will not satisfy your 2020 RMD in tandem.
-An additional balance will need to be withdrawn by December 31, 2020.
+An additional balance may need to be withdrawn by December 31, 2020.

 - If you have multiple pre-tax accounts, each will be subject to an RMD.
 However, you’re under no obligation to take individual RMDs from each account.
 For example, if you have three Traditional IRAs and you owe $250 from each one, you could take the full $750 from one and leave the others untouched.